| ..

 serratus anterior paralysis is a relatively rare condition.
 A

 common cause is backpacking 4 or a brachial neuritis.
-The

-of proximal fixation, the scalenus medius, and its point of distal fixation,
+between the point of proximal fixation, the scalenus medius, and its

-the superior serratus anterior.
+point of distal fixation, the superior serratus anterior.
 5

 Neck